-Kindly Myers Is ‘Causing A Scene’ On Instagram In A Thong Snakeskin-Print Swimsuit
+Kindly Myers Is ‘Causing A Scene’ On Instagram In A Snakeskin-Print Thong Swimsuit

 “Nice bottom, the rest not bad either,” a second Instagrammer commented on the photo.

-“Let’s cause a scene in south Florida….. just saying,” one more fan suggested alongside a series of flames.
+“Let’s cause a scene in south Florida….. just saying,” one more fan suggested alongside a series of flame emoji.